iMilind/CmpE277_Spartan_Drive/README.md

 # CmpE277_Spartan_Drive

-This app enables one to upload, manage, and share files among friends.

-Integration of Google Drive API
+Integration of DropboxSDK API for android

 The major features include: